dseclub/MDSE/CloudComputing/aws/AwsCert/Databases.md

     - handle read traffic while the source DB Instance is unavailable (Eg. due to I/O suspension for backups or scheduled maintenance)
     - handle offload reporting or data warehouse scenarios instead of the primary DB Instance

-## DynamoDB

-- Stored on SSD storage
-- Spread across 3 geographically  distinct data centers
-- Eventual Consistent Reads is default (read data after write within 1 second)
-- can use Strong consistent read (read data after write less than 1 second), but not recommend
-- Each table in DynamoDB is limited to 20 global secondary indexes (default limit) and 5 local secondary indexes.
-- The maximum item size in DynamoDB is 400 KB

-## Redshift

-- Enabled by default with a 1 day retention period (maximum is 35 days)
-- always maintain at least 3 copies of your data (the original, replica on the compute nodes and a backup in S3)
-- can asynchronously replicate your snapshots to S3 in another region for disaster recovery
-- backups:
-    - auto backup
-    - manual backup

 ## Aurora

 - 2 copies of your data is contained in each availability zone, with minimum of 3 availability zones.
 6 copies of your data